aztack/az-timer/README.md

-# Aztec Timer - A set of timer implementations
+# A set of timer implementations in modern browsers

 ## Web Worker Timer

-| Implementated with Web Worker
+Implementated with Web Worker

 ```js
 import { timer } from 'az-timer';